We’re sharing our top 5 presentation tips to help you deliver a great live stream.

 I’d love to hear from you.
 Let’s get into the content.
-So it’s always that same formula.
+It’s always that same formula.
 And I may switch things here and there, but in my brain, like it’s the same recipe, it’s the same format.
 And that way, you know, as soon as the go live happens, and I know, you know, this is the first 60, and then after that’s done, we can get into the rest of it.

-So absolutely know your first 60.
+Absolutely know your first 60.
 Would you recommend that people script it or write bullet points?
 Or how would you recommend people structure their first 60 seconds?

 There’s a, there’s a kind of psychological connection that happens when you, when you write these things down.
-So I would, I would write out what your first 60 could be.
+I would, I would write out what your first 60 could be.
 Some salutation, good morning, good afternoon, welcome people in.
 Thank them for their time.

 You’ll say your name, your title, and maybe just give people just a very high-level insight into what they’re going to receive today.
 Once you’ve done that at that point, speak it out.
 ‘Cause it’s only when you speak it out, do you breathe words, you breathe life into the words and you lift them off the page as it were.